Privacy screen review — viewing angle protection for laptop and monitor

 Conclusion

-The privacy screens do what they promise.
-A viewing angle of ±30° is sufficient to effectively block shoulder surfing in public spaces.
-The brightness loss of ~30% is noticeable but acceptable — most screens have room to compensate with higher brightness.
+Privacy screens do what they promise.
+A viewing angle of around ±30° is enough to make shoulder surfing much harder in public spaces.
+The brightness loss is noticeable but usually acceptable because most screens can compensate with higher brightness.

 See also:

-- Which threat profile fits you? — which security measures match your use
+- The normal baseline — which security measures match your use

 - Security without buying anything — free steps for more privacy